A universal space for finite topological spaces: Introduction

 We begin with Section \ref{sec:Hyperspaces}, where we define hyperspaces of discrete ones that are Alexandroff and $T_0$.
-Then, we consider the subspace of the previous one consisting of finite elements and called the power of finite elements.
+Then, we consider the subspace of the previous one consisting of finite elements and called the power of finite sets.
 It is shown in Proposition \ref{prop:contractible} that it is contractible and we determine its homeomorphisms in Proposition \ref{prop:bijection}.
-Its Alexandroff extension is a subespace of a hyperspace (Proposition \ref{prop:extension}) and can be written as an inverse limit of finite hyperspaces, which is shown in Theorem \ref{teo:inverseextension}.
-In Section \ref{sec:embeddings}, we show in Proposition \ref{prop:alexembeddings} that the power of finite elements is universal for $T_0$ Alexandroff spaces (and hence $T_0$ finite) that are locally finite and we use the Alexandroff-Mc-Cord correspondence to embed spaces with the same weakly homotopy type that an Alexandroff one as an open subset in these hyperspaces in Proposition \ref{prop:weakly}.
+Its Alexandroff extension is a subspace of a hyperspace (Proposition \ref{prop:extension}) and can be written as an inverse limit of finite hyperspaces, which is shown in Theorem \ref{teo:inverseextension}.
+In Section \ref{sec:embeddings}, we show in Proposition \ref{prop:alexembeddings} that the power of finite sets is able to embed every $T_0$ Alexandroff space (and hence $T_0$ finite) that is locally finite and, as Corollary \ref{cor:finiteuniversal} we find that the power of finite sets os natural numbers is universal for finite $T_0$ spaces.
+We use the Alexandroff-Mc-Cord correspondence to embed spaces with the same weakly homotopy type that an Alexandroff one as an open subset in these hyperspaces in Proposition \ref{prop:weakly}.
 Section \ref{sec:simplicial} is devoted to define a category equivalent (Corollary \ref{cor:equivalent}) to the category of abstract simplicial complexes and simplicial maps, using the previous results.
-Finally, we propose a shape type description using subespaces of the power of finite sets, Proposition \ref{prop:univshape}, making it universal for shape of compact metric spaces.
+Finally, we propose a shape type description using subspaces of the power of finite sets, in Proposition \ref{prop:univshape}, making it universal for shape of compact metric spaces.